RacimoLab/dinf/docs/guide/creating_a_model.md

 ### Features

+Dinf features are typically genotype matrices, or a collection of matrices (e.g. when modelling multiple populations).
 It's important that there is agreement between the features extracted from the generator and the features extracted from the target dataset.
 Ideally, the only differences will be due to the accuracy of the simulation